 Along with the chipping and putting skills game listed above, I would add in a game or two of Par 18 (featured below).
 This is a brilliant game for realistic short game practice that transfers to the golf course.
 Try playing it against a friend for a little side-bet to really make it realistic.

-Below is a an example three-hour weekly practice routine.
+Below is an example three-hour weekly practice routine.
 Click on the image below if you wish to expand it and take a screenshot.
 In the plan below I’ve added the short game hour after your weekly round.
-You’ll already be at the golf club so hopefully this minimises any time constraints.
+You’ll already be at the golf club so hopefully, this minimises any time constraints.

 Golf practice routine – Three hours screenshot